Temitopesam1/shopping-cart-api/README.md

 - `POST /api/carts/:userId/remove` — Remove item from cart
 - `POST /api/carts/:userId/clear` — Clear cart
 - `POST /api/carts/:userId/checkout` — Checkout

+## Assumptions

+- Each product is uniquely identified by its `name`.
+Duplicate product names are not allowed.
+- Users are identified by a unique `userId` string (no authentication implemented).
+- Product stock is decremented only at checkout, not when items are added to the cart.
+- If a product is out of stock at checkout, the checkout will fail and no stock will be deducted.
+- Cart operations (add, remove, clear) do not validate product stock until checkout.
+- All API requests are assumed to be trusted (authentication/authorization can be added as an enhancement).
+- The API is stateless; all cart and product data is stored in MongoDB.
+- Redis is used only for caching product reads, not for cart or transactional data.
+- The system is designed for demonstration and interview purposes, not for production use.

 ## Example API Usage